JadeSamLee/cosmos-swap/README.md

-# InterchainX: Cross-Chain Atomic Swap Bridge (Cronos ↔ Ethereum)
+# InterchainX: Cross-Chain Atomic Swap powered by 1inch

 ## Table of Contents